$

 Tour guide$5 – $10 / person$15 – $20Per day for extended tours

-Valet parking$2 – $5$10Tip when you pick up the car
+Valet parking$2 – $5$10Tip when picking up car

 How to Calculate a Tip — 3 Simple Methods